topmonks/topmonks-webs/README.md

 yarn remove-site existing-site.topmonks.com
 ```

-The command will delete the directory for you.
+The command will delete the directory with `package.json` scripts and CircleCI steps for you.
-Don't forget to remove your site from `.circleci/config.yml`.

 ### Options